-The first step is the organization of a board of directors. officers becoming automatically members of the board and a given number elected from the membership.
+The first step is the organization of a board of directors, officers becoming automatically members of the board and a given number elected from the membership.
 Elections should be held once a year.
 These men should be entrusted with the full powers to run the business of the club.
-All new ideas or business should be submitted to the secretary or any director for discussion at the directors' meetings, but never discussed on the floor of the club, excepting a change in the By-Laws.
+All new ideas or business should be submitted to the secretary or any director for discussion at the directors' meetings, but never discussed on the floor of the club, excepting a change \412 Second Avenue, Haddon Heights, N.J. in the By-Laws.
 Directors should meet one week before the regular club meeting, planning the entire program, taking care of all work.
-Business that is bashed out in the directors meeting should never be rehashed on the floor.
+Business that is hashed out in the directors' meeting should never be rehashed on the floor.
 Directors who miss more than three consecutive meetings without due cause should be replaced by another member of the club.
-The majority of the board ought to be licensed radio amateura coming before the entire membership.
+The majority of the board ought to be licensed radio amateurs.